MatthijsvdVeer/vanderveer.io/content/blog/iot-central-node-red-2/index.md

 ---
 title: Connecting Azure IoT Central and Node-Red on Raspberry Pi – Part 2
 date: "2019-06-08T12:00:00.000Z"
+description: "How to connect your Raspberry Pi with Node-Red to Azure IoT Central"
 ---

+> This post was written when there was no IoT Central plugin.
+Instead of following the post below, you can use [this module][1]

 This post is a continuation on part 1.
 In this post we are going to connect our Raspberry Pi to our IoT Central instance.